 CASE WRITING (MGT/MKT 4860) - this is a cross-disciplinary course that represents the second part of the 6-credit practicum Honors option, which must be conducted over two semesters and undertaken in the junior or senior year.
 It will be a core component of the Practicum Honors option.
 The course involves writing an effective business case based on the consulting report or business plan completed in the practicum course.
 This course will be supervised by a mentor chosen from the Cotsakos College of Business Academically Qualified (AQ) faculty members who participated in the corresponding practicum course.

-To enroll in the Business Honors Track, contact the Director, Dr. Ge Zhang at (973) 720-2411 or zhangg2@wpunj.edu.
+To enroll in the Business Honors Track, contact the Director, Dr. John Malindretos at_malindretosj@wpunj.edu.
 You must also complete the track application and submit it to the Honors College.